jcolemorrison/cloudfoundation/README.md

 ### `cfdn describe-all [options] [template name]`

-Describe all a stacks created from `[template name]` template for a given profile and region.
+Describe all stacks created from `[template name]` template for a given profile and region.
 A valid [profile](#profiles) is required to describe stacks on CloudFormation.

 #### Options